Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi_Pico/docs/source/fnk0058/codes/C/0_Getting_Ready_(Important).rst

 .. image:: ../_static/imgs/0_Ready/Chapter00_19.png
     :align: center

-5. Click Tools>Port>COMx(Raspberry Pi Pico).
+5. Click Tools -> Port -> COMx(Raspberry Pi Pico).
 X of COMx varies from different computers.
 Please select the correct one on your computer.
 In our case, it is COM15.

 .. image:: ../_static/imgs/0_Ready/Chapter00_20.png
     :align: center